-8.1 Fields
+7.1 Fields

 Currently, all fields are strings except for feats, deps, and misc, which are dicts.
 There are specific semantics for each of these according to the UDv2 guidelines.
-Again, the current approach is for these fields to be dicts as described below rather than providing an extra interface for these fields.
+The current approach is for these fields to be dicts as described below rather than providing an extra interface for these fields.

 Since all of these fields are dicts, modifying non existent keys will result in a KeyError.
 This means that new values must be added as in a normal dict.
 For set based dicts, feats and specific fields of misc, the new key must be assigned to an empty set to start.
-More details on this below.

-8.1.1 feats
+7.1.1 feats

 feats is a dictionary of attribute value pairs, where there can be multiple values.
 So the values for feats is a set when parsed.
-The keys are str and the values are set.
-Do not assign a value to a str or any other type.
+When assigning and changing the values in feats ensure that the values are sets.
 Note that any keys with empty sets will not be output.

-8.1.2 deps
+7.1.2 deps